oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 Your oVirt Engine is now up and running.
-You can log in to the oVirt Engine's web administration portal with the username admin (the administrative user configured during installation) in the internal domain.
+You can log in to the oVirt Engine's Web Administration Portal with the username admin (the administrative user configured during installation) in the internal domain.
 Instructions to do so are provided at the end of this chapter.